 Unfortunately glass windows, glass pool fencing, plastic roller blinds, even glass or plastic bottles left on the artificial grass surface can damage the grass.
 There is no warranty for damage to the artificial grass caused by radiated heat.

-Although our grass range has some of the highest rated melting points, with a rated melting point temperature of 120 degrees Celsius, we have measured areas under glass pool fences and recorded temperatures in excess of 90 degrees Celsius on a 40+ degree Celsius summer day, which will damage our grass range as well as any other synthetic grasses on the market.
+Although our grass range has some of the highest rated melting points, with our Heat Shield™ range offering a rated melting point temperature of 110 degrees Celsius, artificial grass can still be damaged around glass enclosures.
+We have measured areas around glass pool fences and recorded temperatures in excess of 90 degrees Celsius on a 40+ degree Celsius summer day, which will damage our grass range as well as any other synthetic grasses on the market

 Yes and in fact about 30% of our installations are on hard surfaces.
 Depending on the particular installation, for example roof tops, with water proof membranes need special glues to ensure they are compatible to the membrane installed.
 Artificial grass is a great way to cover up and transform areas.

 By not using sand infill, weeds are generally a minimal problem.
 KomboGrass edges are bolstered which also reduces the likelihood of weeds growing along the perimeter.
+KomboGrass now offer weed mat with our installations to help provide even lower maintenance and low risk to ever having weeds appear and have also introduced or latest innovation RX-backing that provides 99% weed barrier.
 However, in the event that weeds do appear, either pull them out by hand, or apply a suitable weed poison, just make sure your test the weed poison on a small area first to ensure it does not damage the grass.

 KomboGrass includes fire retardants in all our grass ranges, and the grass has been tested and certified to comply with EN 13501-1:2007+A1:2009 fire classification standard.